How to visit Dry Tortugas National Park

 - and, of course, Dry Tortugas National Park

-Dry Tortugas National Park is one of the unique parks within the National Parks Service.
-The remote location is only accessible by ferry service, seaplane, or your own boat.
-(Or, maybe, your own private jet, if you have one, but that is probably quite complicated.)
+Dry Tortugas National Park is a unique park within the National Parks Service.
+Its remote location is only accessible by ferry service, seaplane, or your own boat.
 As a result, it is one of the least visited parks in North America.

 It’s a great place to visit with some of the best snorkeling in the United States.
-Dry Tortugas is one of the most remote National Parks, with fewer guests than most National Parks.
-However, the crystal clear water, white sand beaches, and loggerhead turtles make it a must-see.
+Dry Tortugas is one of the most remote National Parks, with fewer guests than most.
+If you find yourself in the Keys, the crystal clear water, white sand beaches, and loggerhead turtles make it a must-see.

 It’s also a great spot for history buffs who would like to visit historic Fort Jefferson.
-Fort Jefferson is the largest masonry structure in the United States.
-The masonry fort has also been used as a prison.
+Fort Jefferson is the largest masonry structure in the United States and was formerly used as a prion.
 Prisoners include Dr. Samuel Mudd, a doctor who set the broken leg of John Wilkes Booth.

 A guide to Dry Tortugas National Park